yzhai64/fh-agents-course/units/en/unit2/smolagents/README.md

 ## Module Overview

 This module provides a comprehensive overview of key concepts and practical strategies for building intelligent agents using smolagents.
 With so many open-source frameworks available, it's essential to understand the components and capabilities that make smolagents a valuable option—or to determine when another solution might be a better fit.
-We'll explore critical agent types, including retrieval agents that access and synthesize information, code agents designed for software development tasks, and custom function agents for creating modular, function-driven workflows.
-Additionally, we'll cover the integration of vision capabilities and web browsing to unlock new possibilities for dynamic and context-aware applications.
+We'll explore critical agent types, including code agents designed for software development tasks, tool calling agents for creating modular, function-driven workflows and retrieval agents that access and synthesize information.
+Additionally, we'll cover the orchestration of mutiple agents, the integration of vision capabilities and web browsing to unlock new possibilities for dynamic and context-aware applications.

 ## Contents

 ### 1️⃣ [Why Use smolagents](./why_use_smolagents.md)

 `smolagents` is one of the many open-source agent frameworks available for application development.
-Alternative options include `LangChain`, `LlamaIndex` and `LangGraph`, which are also covered in other modules in this course.
+Alternative options include `LlamaIndex` and `LangGraph`, which are also covered in other modules in this course.
 This library offers several key features that might make it a great fit for specific use cases, but there are also some limitations that may lead you to consider other solutions.
 This module explores the advantages and drawbacks of using `smolagents`, helping you make an informed decision based on your project's requirements.

 ### 2️⃣  [Code Agents](./code_agents.md)